werto87/small_memory_tree/README.md

 - You want to save a sl_tree to disk

 ## Do not use small_memory_tree if
 - Your data on the nodes does not allow to set two marks.
-You should have 2 free values which small_memory_tree can use as marks.
+You should have 2 free values which small_memory_tree can use as marks
 - You have a sl_tree with a lot of nodes with a low amount of children and a few nodes with a lot of children.
 In this case small_memory_tree could get bigger than sl_tree